 o Learning and doing things you might not be used to

 o Committing to something

 5. Career Experience

 There are endless roles in volunteering.
 A great way to get a taste of a potential career is by volunteering.
 For example, if you would like to enhance your marketing skills, try them out at a nonprofit!
 Get your creative senses flowing and help out with creating logos or social media!
 This is a great way to expand your experience, knowledge, and network.

-According to the Corporation for National and Community Service, “Research demonstrates that volunteering leads to better health and that older volunteers are the most likely to receive physical and mental health benefits from their volunteer activities.”
+According to the Corporation for National and Community Service, “Research demonstrates that volunteering leads to better health.”

 “Even when factoring in age, health, and gender, research has found that when individuals volunteer, they are more likely to live longer.”